projectfluent/fluent-rs/fluent-fallback/README.md

 `fluent-fallback` is a Rust implementation of the [Project Fluent][] higher level API.

-The `Localization` struct encapsulates a persistant localization context providing language fallbacking.
+The `Localization` struct encapsulates a persistent localization context providing language fallbacking.
 The instance remains available throughout the whole life cycle of the corresponding UI, reacting to events such as locale changes, resource updates etc.